YS-Pundir/Python-Library-Management-System/README.md

 5-6	Created Member class with inheritance
 7-8	Built interactive menu system
 9-10	Added borrow/return functionality
-11-12	Debugged and made it WORK!
+11-12	Debugged and made it fully functional

+Completing this in 12 hours as a beginner shows fast learning, persistence, and the ability to deliver a complete system from scratch.

 🧠 What I Learned

-Python Object-Oriented Programming
+Python Object-Oriented Programming (OOP)

 Classes, Objects, and Inheritance

-Handling user input
+Handling user input and validations

 Building a complete system from scratch

-Problem-solving independently
+Problem-solving independently and debugging

 🔮 Future Improvements
 Add file storage to save library and member data

-Implement better error handling
+Implement enhanced error handling

-Enhance search functionality
+Improve search functionality

-Add GUI interface
+Create a GUI interface

-Integrate with a database
+Integrate with a database for persistence

 👨‍💻 About Me
 I’m Yuvraj Singh Pundir, a Python enthusiast learning step by step.
 This project marks my first fully functional Python OOP project built from scratch in just 12 hours!

 GitHub: @YS-Pundir

 📄 License

-This project is licensed under the MIT License – feel free to learn from it and build upon it!
+This project is licensed under the MIT License.
+See the LICENSE file for details.

 "Built with passion in 12 hours of learning" ⏰🚀